LandRegistry/govuk-frontend-wtf/README.md

     return render_template("example_form.html", form=form)
 ```

-Finally, in your template make sure to set the page title appropriately if there are any form validation errors.
-Also include the `govukErrorSummary()` component at the start of the `content` block.
+Finally, in your template set the page title appropriately if there are any form validation errors, as per [GOV.UK Design System guidance](https://design-system.service.gov.uk/components/error-summary/#how-it-works).
+Include the `govukErrorSummary()` component at the start of the `content` block.
 Pass parameters in a dictionary to your form field as per the associated [component macro options](https://design-system.service.gov.uk/components/).

 ```html
 {% extends "base.html" %}